Studying abroad and student exchange is for everyone!

 Studying abroad for a semester or a year opens the door to exciting experiences and so much more!

-What are my studying abroad options?
+What are my study abroad options?

-There are three study abroad options available:
+There are two study abroad options available:

-- going on exchange with one of Oxford Brookes partner universities worldwide
+- going on exchange with one of Oxford Brookes' partner universities worldwide

-- other international opportunities such as summer schools at partner institutions or volunteering
+- other international opportunities such as summer schools at partner institutions or volunteering.*

 Why should I study or work abroad?

-Studying abroad helps you to gain a wealth of experiences including:
+Studying abroad helps you to gain a wealth of experiences, including:

 - developing new transferable skills